 Cole Harbour Parks & Trails Assoc.

 First Lake Trails, Friends of First Lake Association

 Gaetz Brook Greenway

-Planned and developed by the SATA Trails Society with financial support from HRM and other funders, the Gaetz Brook Greenway will extend 7 kms along the abandoned rail corridor from the East Chezzetcook Road to the intersection of Highway 107 and Trunk 7 in Musquodoboit Harbour.
-From that location, a separate project will continue the facility another 3.5km where it is intended to join with the Musquodoboit Trailway.
+Planned and developed by the SATA Trails Society with financial support from HRM and other funders, the Gaetz Brook Greenway extends 7 kms along the abandoned rail corridor from the East Chezzetcook Road to the intersection of Highway 107 and Trunk 7 in Musquodoboit Harbour.

 The Gaetz Brook Greenway provides a safe alternative to the busy Trunk 7 for walking and cycling for the East Chezzetcook, the Porter’s Lake, and Musquodoboit Harbour communities.

-The hub location of Gaetz Brook Greenway will facilitate connections to Gaetzbrook Junior High School, church, garden clubs, The Lions Club, Canadian Legion, as well as the nearby Business Park (e.g. a bike repair shop, local coffee shops, stores etc. ).
+The hub location of Gaetz Brook Greenway facilitates connections to Gaetzbrook Junior High School, church, garden clubs, The Lions Club, Canadian Legion, as well as the nearby Business Park (e.g. a bike repair shop, local coffee shops, stores etc. ).

 The Sackville Greenway plan was initiated by the Sackville River Association and specifies a 7km active transportation corridor that connects Feely Lake to Fultz House (Cobequid Rd. and Sackville Dr.).
 The corridor follows the Little Sackville River and will connect where people live to where they shop, go to school and access services.

 The first 1.3km segment between Glendale Dr. and Sackville Dr. was completed in 2018.
 It connects neighbourhoods to the Sackville Dr. business area, Downsview Mall, sport fields and the Lion’s Club.
 The next planned segment extends this facility to Old Sackville Road.